Top Starbucks competitors include other retail coffee shops and fast-food restaurants.

-They originally distributed coffee beans to caterers and other coffee shops.
+It originally distributed coffee beans to caterers and other coffee shops.

 Costa became the first coffee shop to deliver by drone in 2017.

-Customers on the beaches in Dubai could order a coffee and have delivered to them on the beach.
+Customers on the beaches in Dubai could order a coffee and have it delivered to them on the beach.

 The acquisition will see The Coca-Cola Company continue to expand the Costa brand worldwide.

 The Coca-Cola Company is listed on the New York Stock Exchange under the ticker symbol KO.

 It is one of the most successful beverage companies in the world, reporting total revenues of $37.27 billion in 2019.